imandra-ai/imandra-http-api-client/README.md

 ## Getting Started

+Please first install [Imandra](https://docs.imandra.ai/imandra-docs/notebooks/installation/).
+This should provide a binary `imandra-http-api`.

-We assume that you have `imandra-http-api` running on localhost at port 3000.
-With this setup, tests can be run using `dune runtest`.
+With `imandra-http-api` running on localhost at port 3000, tests can be run using `make tests`.

-The `imandra_http_api_client.mli` interface file has functions which interact with various endpoints.
+## Usage
+With the server running on port 3000 as above, one can interact with the server using endpoints via functions defined in the `imandra_http_api_client.mli` interface file.

 Here is an example of using the `eval` string to evaluate the expression `let foo x = x + 1` and then shutting down the server:

 ```ocaml